Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Centrifuges

-SWAP accepts centrifuges for repurposing or recycling if both of the following are true:
+SWAP accepts countertop centrifuges for repurposing or recycling if both of the following are true:

 - Unit has been decontaminated and hazardous warning stickers removed or defaced, and